vinc board

 Caroline Sheehan - Chair

 Caroline brings more than three decades of executive leadership across the health, humanitarian and social services sectors to her role as Chair of VINC.
-Known for her strategic clarity and ability to translate complex challenges into action, her career spans senior roles at the Royal Women's Hospital, Australian Red Cross, Northern Melbourne Medicare Local and Natural Carbon, where she has led major transformation programs and built high-performing, purpose-driven organisations.
+Known for her strategic clarity and ability to translate complex challenges into action, her career spans senior roles including at the Royal Women's Hospital and Australian Red Cross where she has led major transformation programs and built high-performing, purpose-driven organisations.
 Caroline holds a Bachelor of Arts in Disability Studies, a Postgraduate Diploma in Business Administration and is a graduate of the Australian Institute of Company Directors.
 She is a skilled and thoughtful leader with a deep commitment to purpose-driven organisations and the communities they serve.

 Michael Ballock - Secretary